 Make a well in the middle of dry ingredients, add the liquid and stir gently to make a moist paste.

 Preheat oven to 350°F and prepare baking pan by brushing inside with butter and dusting with flour.

 Pour mixture into pan and place in preheated oven for ten minutes, then reduce heat to 275°F and bake for 40 more minutes.

-After removing bread from oven, allow to cool on rack for 10 minutes.
+After removing bread from oven, allow to cool on a bread rack for 10 minutes.